How deep can I layer soil? Does thick soil always become anaerobic and cause problems?

 - For aquasoil, 3 to 4 inches if you have deep rooting plants and want to grow them quickly or to maximum size.
 Smaller carpeting plants can grow well with just an inch of soil.
 Layering aquasoil thicker than this does not carry any risk - but it is probably wiser to use inert substrate for convenience of management and to save cost.

 - For raw soils, if you do not know the composition of your soil, erring on the side of less is a smart move.
 An inch below sand is generally safe for most raw soils.
 If you can select a low organic content soil, then layering it thick is harmless as well.
-I have raw soil layers 4 to 5 inches thick in some of my tanks.
+We have raw soil layers 4 to 5 inches thick in some tanks.

 - Sand caps should be thin rather than thick; this gives plants easier access to the soil layer.
-I have caps as thin as a quarter of an inch.
+We have caps as thin as a quarter of an inch.

 Many technical hardscapes stack aquasoil high in the back for convenience to get an elevated horizon line.
 The coarse grain and highly degraded organic content of aquasoils prevent compaction or severely anaerobic conditions